nodeca/ndoc/syntax.md

 EBNF
 ----

 The lines _directly following_ tags are reserved for the EBNF description of the documented object.
-Typically, there's only one EBNF per documented object.
-However, some objects might require more than one.
+Typically, there's only one EBNF per documented object:

     /**
      *  Element#down(@element[, cssSelector][, index]) -> Element | null
+     *
      *  ...
      **/

+However, methods, functions, etc. may have several signatures, hence may require more than one description line, in which case description lines directly follow each other:

     /**
      *  Element#writeAttribute(@element, attribute[, value = true]) -> Element
      *  Element#writeAttribute(@element, attributes) -> Element
+     *
      *  ...
      **/

-### Arguments
+## Arguments

 For all methods, functions, etc. parentheses around the arguments are required even if no arguments are present.
 The syntax for arguments is as follows:

-#### required arguments
+### required arguments

     /**
      *  Event.stop(event) -> Event
+     *
      *  ...
      **/

-#### optional arguments
+### optional arguments

 Optional arguments are surrounded by squared brackets (`[]`).

     /**
      *  String#evalJSON([sanitize]) -> Object | Array
+     *
      *  ...
      **/